Horse Nutrition for Shedding Season

 What Triggers Spring Shedding for Horses

-- The great hair shed in the spring of your horse’s winter coat happens because a horse’s eyes and brain notice that daylight hours are increasing.
+- The great hair shed in the spring of your horse’s winter coat happens because your horse’s eyes and brain notice that daylight hours are increasing.
 Fancy photoreceptor cells in your horse’s eyes notice ultraviolet light, and that message goes to the brain, which triggers shedding.
 The warmer weather is not a trigger.

 - The summer solstice in late June and the winter solstice in late December are when the hours of daylight begin to decrease and increase, respectively.
 About six weeks after the solstice, your horse should start to shed.